franzinc/tester/README.md

 Examples and Information
 ------------------------

-See section 1.3 of the documentation link in #8 above.
+See the link in the documentation section above.

 Open Source
 -----------